-Disclaimer: Pokémon and its characters are the property of Satoshi Tajiri, 4kids productions, and Nintendo.
+Disclaimer: Pokémon and its characters are the property of The Pokemon Company, Game Freak, and Nintendo.
 I do not own any of the rights.
 This Disclaimer goes for not only this chapter, but the ones to follow.

 The Enigma Chronicles - Echoes

 Tossing my knapsack to the sand, I found myself sitting alone on the empty beach of the Olivine Shore, the sand so smooth it looked like a painting.
 But I touched it, felt the grains in the hollow of my palm, and knew this internal reality hadn't abandoned me; a psychopath could cherish the small things life.
 Not love... but cherish.